 The main activities of each prefectural organization are to contribute to the promotion of international youth exchange in the local district, to extend its social services to wider extent, and to cooperate for the improvement of international youth exchange programs sponsored by the Cabinet Office.

 The IYEO holds a system to actively support the post-program activities of ex-participants as well as local activities in order to enrich international exchange.
 IYEO has long been making efforts to be appointed as a legal body.
 Its purpose was recognized and the establishment of Center for International Youth Exchange was permitted by the Japanese government in April 1994.

 From now on, the IYEO will actively take part in international exchange activities in a close cooperation with Center for International Youth Exchange so as to contribute to the society.

 Cooperation with Cabinet Office, IYEO, and CENTERYE

-- From the view point of the Cabinet Office, the IYEO is the result of its international youth exchange programs (i.e. human development), and the CENTERYE is the implementing agency of its exchange programs.
+- From the view point of the Cabinet Office, the IYEO is the result of its international youth exchange programs (i.e. human development), and the CENTERYE is the implementing contractor of its exchange programs.